C43353/Sustainable-Turbine/README.md

     - cld_func() creates functions that allow the interpolation of Cl and Cd values from a given CLD file from the Aerofoil-data.zip file.
     - nodal() takes the inputs for the wind turbine at a radial position and outputs the nodal values including nodal forces.
     - forces() integrates between the segments to find the torque and normal force for each segment of the blade.
+    - nodal_twist() for a given wind speed and nodal position will calculate the twist angle and chord length for optimum performance at that wind speed, rotation speed, and airfoil profile.

 6. Part_1.py
   - This is the proof of concept of the lecture notes, uses 1D analysis to find a suitable radius of the blade, then calculates the nodal outputs for a specific radial position on the blade.